FROM ESCALATION BACK TO STRATEGIC GOALS

 owner:

-As a consultant, I know that a conflict in a team is always something more than a confrontation between two people.
+We know that a conflict in a team is always something more than a confrontation between two people.
 There is always some systemic problem in the company behind the conflict.
 And until it is solved, there is no point in working on relationships.
-Therefore, to understand the root of the problem, me and my colleagues start with team check-up
+Therefore, to understand the root of the problem, we start with diagnostics

-As organizational consultants, we pay attention to the form and content of our communication with the client.
-Because this communication contains valuable information that helps us understand and solve the client's problem.
-At this stage of the contract, we paid attention to 2 things:
+We pay attention to the form and content of our communication with the client.
+This communication contains valuable information that helps us understand and solve the client's problem.
+Here we paid attention to 2 things.
+We're just recording it and coming back to it later after the interview

 • An important role of the accountant